glindberg2000/PDF-extractor/README.md

 ## Usage
-To run the project, put your VISA card and/or Amazon Invoice PDF statements in the corresponding folders, navigate to the project directory and run the following command(s):
+To run the project, put your VISA card and/or Amazon Invoice PDF statements in the corresponding folders.
+For Amazon Invoices click on Invoice details, then click on the print to pdf option on the top of the page to generate PDF for each invoice.
+Navigate to the project directory and run the following command(s):

 python pdf_bofa_extract.py
 python pdf_chase_extract.py